 Difficulty: Strenuous — 11 switchbacks with 1,958 feet of total elevation gain

-This hike is popular with visitors and locals alike as the mountain’s peak provides views of Missoula and the University of Montana below.
+This hike is popular with visitors and locals alike, and the summit looks out over Missoula and the University of Montana campus.
 In fall, the valley bursts with a range of oranges and yellows as the leaves turn.
-You can also see the Clark Fork River and mountains to the north and south from the summit.
-Make sure to snap a shot of the famous concrete “M” poured atop the site of the original stone symbol that students built at the turn of the 20th century.
+From the top, the Clark Fork River winds through town, and mountains stretch away to the north and south.
+The concrete “M” replaced the original stone version built by students at the start of the 20th century.

 Taggart Lake-Bradley Lake Loop, Grand Tetons, Wyoming